 As with humans, pets can also suffer from heart disease.
 As part of every physical exam, our doctors will listen to your pet's heart to screen for murmurs, abnormal rhythms, or abnormal respiratory sounds.
 Heart disease can be further evaluated with bloodwork, blood pressure readings, ECG, chest x-rays, and echogradiograms (heart ultrasound)

-At Quail Animal Hospital, we have partnered with California Pet Cardiology to offer Cardiology services in house.
+We have partnered with California Pet Cardiology to offer Cardiology services in house.
 Our Cardiologist, Dr. Brewer, performs echocardiograms to view and measure the heart muscles and major cardiac vessels.

 Your pet’s skin is the largest organ and so it can be plagued by numerous issues: